fweiss/passat-can/README.md

 ## Status LED (ESP32-S3 devkit)
 The firmware uses this RGB LED to show status.
 This is useful for debugging.

+In normal operation there will be sequential single flashes of blue, white, green.
+Multiple flashes of a particular color indicates an issue with the respective service.

+### Blue - WiFi
-- blue single flash: wifi connected
+- single flash: wifi connected
-- blue double flash: wifi connectind station mode
+- double flash: wifi connectind station mode
-- blue triple flash: wifi connecting access point
+- triple flash: wifi connecting access point

+### Green - CAN bus
-- green single flash: canbus heartbeat
+- single flash: canbus heartbeat
-- green double flash: canbus no heartbeat
+- double flash: canbus no heartbeat

+### White - websocket
-- white single flash: websocket connected
+- single flash: websocket connected
-- white double flash: websocket not connected
+- double flash: websocket not connected

-In normal operation there will be single flashes of blue, white, green.
-Multiple flashes of a particular color indicate an issue with the respective service.

-> Tip: green double flash - you need to open with a browser
+> Tip: white double flash - you need to open with a browser

 ## Notes